Develop Your Proposal

 Failure to include a mentoring plan in a proposal requesting support for postdoctoral researchers will result in the proposal being returned without review.

 UIC consistently ranks among the top ten most diverse national research universities according to U.S. News & World Report (see “Campus Ethnic Diversity at National Universities”) and is a national leader among urban, public higher education institutions in providing access to underrepresented students.
 UIC has become the major center for Latino education in the Midwest, granting more baccalaureate degrees to and enrolling more Latina/o graduate and professional students than any of the schools in the Big Ten Academic Alliance.
 Our diversity makes UIC investigators eligible for a number of funding opportunities requiring minimum enrollment by underrepresented groups.
 However, eligibility requirements differ among sponsors and programs.
+The National Science Foundation (NSF) has a helpful guide on points to consider as you evaluate funding opportunities that are specific to MSIs.
 We encourage you to contact our office for guidance before you prepare a proposal for any project with requirements related to minority participation, and we always recommend you contact your program officer to confirm eligibility for any opportunity that has unique requirements.

 The terms “Minority Institution” and “Minority Serving Institution” are commonly used to describe universities that have significant participation by underrepresented groups.
 However, they are two very different legal terms.
 UIC is a “Minority Serving Institution” but our enrollment does not meet the criteria for a “Minority Institution.”
 Under 20 U.S. Code § 1067k, a Minority Institution is an institution of higher education (IHE) whose enrollment of a single minority or a combination of minorities exceeds 50 percent of the total enrollment.
 This information shall be verified from the data on enrollments in the higher education general information survey (HEGIS) furnished by the institution to the Office for Civil Rights, Department of Education.
 Most other federal agencies rely of the Department of Education definitions.
 The term “minority” means American Indian, Alaskan Native, Black (not of Hispanic origin), Hispanic (including persons of Mexican, Puerto Rican, Cuban, and Central or South American origin), Pacific Islander or other ethnic group underrepresented in science and engineering.